dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/additional-scenarios.md

 ## Pass tokens to a Blazor Server app

 Tokens available outside of the Razor components in a Blazor Server app can be passed to components with the approach described in this section.
-The example in this section focuses on passing access and refresh tokens to the Blazor app, but the approach is valid for any other HTTP context state to pass on initialization of the circuit.
+The example in this section focuses on passing access and refresh tokens to the Blazor app, but the approach is valid for any other HTTP context state.

 Authenticate the Blazor Server app as you would with a regular Razor Pages or MVC app.
 Provision and save the tokens to the authentication cookie.